-One of America’s most distinguished choruses, the 158-member San Francisco Symphony Chorus is known for its precision, power and versatility and celebrates its 40th anniversary in the 2013-14 season.
-Recordings featuring the SFS Chorus have won a total of eight Grammy® awards, including three for Best Choral Performance.
+One of America’s most distinguished choruses, the 156-member San Francisco Symphony Chorus is known for its precision, power and versatility.
+Recordings featuring the SFS Chorus have won a total of eight Grammy awards, including three for Best Choral Performance.
+The SFS Chorus was featured on the SFS Media’s recording of Mahler’s Symphony No. 8 with MTT and the SFS, which won three 2010 Grammys, including the award for Best Choral Performance.

-Led by Chorus Director Ragnar Bohlin, the Chorus performs more than twenty concerts each season and is comprised of 30 professional and 128 volunteer members.
+Led by Chorus Director Ragnar Bohlin, the San Francisco Symphony Chorus performs more than twenty concerts each season and is comprised of 32 professional and 124 volunteer members.

 Established in 1973 at the request of Seiji Ozawa, then the San Francisco Symphony's Music Director, the San Francisco Symphony Chorus has sung under the world's major conductors.
 Louis Magor served as the Chorus' Director during its first decade, and in 1982 Margaret Hillis assumed the ensemble's leadership.
 The following year Vance George was named director, serving through the 2005-06 season.
 Ragnar Bohlin assumed the position of Chorus Director in March 2007.
 In 2010, the ensemble won the Grammy® for Best Choral Performance for the Symphony’s recording of Mahler’s Symphony No. 8.